jahudka/dicc/docs/02-intro-to-dicc.md

    anyway).
 Among other things, this means that you don't even need to use DICC in tests - you can still construct services and inject their dependencies manually if needed.
- - You can define multiple fully independent containers if needed; each container can be independently _forked_, which creates an isolated context available during the execution of an asynchronous call chain.
- - DICC supports some features that few, if any, other frameworks currently offer, including async services, service accessors, and lists / iterables of services.
+ - DICC supports some features that few, if any, other frameworks currently offer, including async services, service accessors and injectors, and lists / iterables of services.
  - The compiled container is a regular TypeScript file which you can easily examine to figure out exactly what DICC is doing.

-The main pain point of using DICC is that you must write a separate _service definition_ for each service.
-This is typically done in a separate file (or files) from where the service class is declared.
-It can look like a lot of extra work, but in most cases, a service definition is a single line of code - and it means that all the code which is required to make DI work is kept separate from the actual service implementation.
-The hope is that in the future DICC will evolve to being able to discover most simple services automatically, so that explicit service definitions will shrink to just a few complex cases, overrides and similar.
+The main pain point of using DICC is writing service definitions.
+The goal of DICC is to help you keep DI-related code separate from the actual service code;
+this usually means creating one or more extra files somewhere in your project.
+In the simplest cases (which should also be the most frequent), DICC can extrapolate a service definition from the service's class declaration, and you can simply re-export these from within your resource files (or even point to them directly from within the DICC config file); in more complex cases you need to write a _service definition_, which is a simple `satisfies` expression.

 ## Dependency injection using DICC